cdl-geneseo/geneseo-dictionary/W/Worthy.md

 # Worthy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Worthy

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (adj) Undeserving, when used in negative form.
 Derived from the movie &quot;Wayne's World.&quot;